mobizt/Firebase-ESP32/src/README.md

-#### Determine the matching between data type that intend to get from/store to database and the server's return payload data type
+#### Get the matching between data type that intend to get from/store to database and the server's return payload data type

 return **`Boolean`** type status indicates whether the type of data being get from/store to database and the server's returned payload is matched or not.